“Being born again, not of corruptible seed, but of incorruptible,

 (1 Peter 1:23)

-Our text indicates that this same Word “lives and abides forever” because of its everlasting effects on all those in whom it operates.
-Peter reiterates this truth in verse 25 of this same chapter, “The word of the Lord endures forever.
+And the incorruptible Word ensures that this life abides.
+Peter presses this permanence again in verse 25, “The word of the Lord endureth forever.
 And this is the word which by the gospel is preached unto you.”
-The Word of God, impregnated by the Spirit of God, is the means by which regeneration occurs, by which dead sinners are raised to new and everlasting life.
-Thomas Boston said, “All men in the state of grace are born again.
-All gracious persons, namely, such as are in a state of favor with God, and endued with gracious qualities and dispositions, are regenerate persons,” by the abiding word and work of the Spirit.[1]
+Regeneration does not wither like grass; it grows by the imperishable Word.
+The seed planted by God cannot die.
+Thomas Boston rightly remarked, “All men in the state of grace are born again.
+All gracious persons, namely, such as are in a state of favor with God, and endued with gracious qualities and dispositions, are regenerate persons,”[1] by the abiding word and work of the Spirit.

-There may be no better – nor more beautiful – description of God’s work of regeneration and its effects on the sinner than that found in this Old Testament passage in Ezekiel 36:25–27: “I will sprinkle clean water upon you, and you will be clean.
+The prophet Ezekiel foresaw this glorious transformation: “I will sprinkle clean water upon you, and you will be clean.
 I will cleanse you from all your impurities and from all your idols.
 I will give you a new heart and put a new spirit in you; I will remove from you your heart of stone and give you a heart of flesh.
-And I will put my Spirit in you and move you to follow my decrees and be careful to keep my laws.”
+And I will put my Spirit in you and move you to follow my decrees and be careful to keep my laws” (Ezekiel 36:25-27).
+Here is the incorruptible seed at work, cleansing, renewing, vivifying.
+The stony heart is replaced with a tender one, the dead soul becomes a living spirit, and the rebellious will is transformed into a submissive one.

 Contemplations:

-- What a most excellent thing that your Word, Lord, by the Spirit, converts sinners to saints.
+2. Your effectual Word.
+What a most excellent thing that your Word, Lord, by the Spirit, converts sinners to saints.
 As John 4:14 states, “It shall be in him a well of water, springing up into everlasting life.”
 Such graces of the Spirit, imparted at regeneration, shall never decay.
+This inward fountain continually rises, needing no replenishment from man’s effort.
+What man could not begin nor maintain, You establish forever.
+I rest in the certainty that the fountain of life is inexhaustible.

-- Lord, I know your incorruptible Word lives and abides in my sanctified soul forever, for the Apostle reminds me in 1 John 3:9, “The seed of God remains in him.”
+3. Your incorruptible Word.
+Lord, I know your incorruptible Word lives and abides in my sanctified soul forever, for the Apostle reminds me in 1 John 3:9, “The seed of God remains in him.”
+This is an enduring reality because the seed planted by Your hand cannot perish.
+Though the winds of temptation may blow, though the storms of affliction may rage, the incorruptible Word abides, untouched, unmoved, and undying.
+My heart rejoices in this permanence.

 [1] Thomas Boston, Human Nature in Its Fourfold State, (United States: Printed for the booksellers, 1787), 130.